AckerlyXu/heima/articles/storage/storage-import-export-service.md

 WAImportExport PrepImport /j:<JournalFile> /id:<SessionId> /j:<JournalFile> /id:<SessionId> [/logdir:<LogDirectory>] DataSet:<dataset.csv>
 ```

-**Example:**
+**Import example 3**

 ```
 WAImportExport.exe PrepImport /j:JournalTest.jrn /id:session#2  /DataSet:dataset-2.csv
 ```

-See more details about using the WAImportExport tool in [Preparing Hard Drives for Import](./storage-import-export-tool-preparing-hard-drives-import.md).
+See more details about using the WAImportExport tool in [Preparing hard drives for import](storage-import-export-tool-preparing-hard-drives-import.md).

-Also, refer to the [Sample Workflow to Prepare Hard Drives for an Import Job](./storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow.md) for more detailed step-by-step instructions.
+Also, refer to the [Sample workflow to prepare hard drives for an import job](storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow.md) for more detailed step-by-step instructions.

-### Create the Import Job
+### Create the import job
 1. Once you have prepared your drive, navigate to your storage account in the Azure portal and view the Dashboard.
 Under **Quick Glance**, click **Create an Import Job**.
 Review the steps and select the checkbox to indicate that you have prepared your drive and that you have the drive journal file available.
 2. In Step 1, provide contact information for the person responsible for this import job and a valid return address.
 If you wish to save verbose log data for the import job, check the option to **Save the verbose log in my 'waimportexport' blob container**.
 3. In Step 2, upload the drive journal files that you obtained during the drive preparation step.
 You will need to upload one file for each drive that you have prepared.

    ![Create import job - Step 3](./media/storage-import-export-service/import-job-03.png)
 4. In Step 3, enter a descriptive name for the import job.
 Note that the name you enter may contain only lowercase letters, numbers, hyphens, and underscores, must start with a letter, and may not contain spaces.
 You will use the name you choose to track your jobs while they are in progress and once they are completed.

    Next, select your data center region from the list.
 The data center region will indicate the data center and address to which you must ship your package.
 See the FAQ below for more information.
 5. In Step 4, select your return carrier from the list and enter your carrier account number.
 Microsoft will use this account to ship the drives back to you once your import job is complete.

    If you have your tracking number, select your delivery carrier from the list and enter your tracking number.

    If you do not have a tracking number yet, choose **I will provide my shipping information for this import job once I have shipped my package**, then complete the import process.
 6. To enter your tracking number after you have shipped your package, return to the **Import/Export** page for your storage account in the Azure portal, select your job from the list, and choose **Shipping Info**.
 Navigate through the wizard and enter your tracking number in Step 2.

     If the tracking number is not updated within 2 weeks of creating the job, the job will expire.

     If the job is in the Creating, Shipping or Transferring state, you can also update your carrier account number in Step 2 of the wizard.
 Once the job is in the Packaging state, you cannot update your carrier account number for that job.
 7. You can track your job progress on the portal dashboard.
 See what each job state in the previous section means by [Viewing your job status](#viewing-your-job-status).

-## How to create an Export Job?
+## Create an export job
 Create an export job to notify the Import/Export service that you'll be shipping one or more empty drives to the data center so that data can be exported from your storage account to the drives and the drives then shipped to you.

 ### Prepare your drives
 Following pre-checks are recommended for preparing your drives for an export job:

 1. Check the number of disks required using the WAImportExport tool's PreviewExport command.
-For more information, see [Previewing Drive Usage for an Export Job](https://msdn.microsoft.com/zh-cn/library/azure/dn722414.aspx).
+For more information, see [Previewing Drive Usage for an Export Job](https://msdn.microsoft.com/library/azure/dn722414.aspx).
 It helps you preview drive usage for the blobs you selected, based on the size of the drives you are going to use.
 2. Check that you can read/write to the hard drive that will be shipped for the export job.

-### Create the Export job
+### Create the export job
 1. To create an export job, navigate to your storage account in the Azure portal, and view the Dashboard.
 Under **Quick Glance**, click **Create an Export Job** and proceed through the wizard.
 2. In Step 2, provide contact information for the person responsible for this export job.
 If you wish to save verbose log data for the export job, check the option to **Save the verbose log in my 'waimportexport' blob container**.
 3. In Step 3, specify which blob data you wish to export from your storage account to your blank drive or drives.
 You can choose to export all blob data in the storage account, or you can specify which blobs or sets of blobs to export.

    To specify a blob to export, use the **Equal To** selector, and specify the relative path to the blob, beginning with the container name.
 Use *$root* to specify the root container.

    To specify all blobs starting with a prefix, use the **Starts With** selector, and specify the prefix, beginning with a forward slash '/'.
 The prefix may be the prefix of the container name, the complete container name, or the complete container name followed by the prefix of the blob name.

    The following table shows examples of valid blob paths:

    | Selector | Blob Path | Description |
    | --- | --- | --- |
    | Starts With |/ |Exports all blobs in the storage account |